Nahzuri/critical-perspectives/README.md

 # MAS.S73: Critical Perspectives on sustainable Design
 This repository contains information on the MIT independent activies period (IAP) course Critical Perspectives on Sustainable Design.
 This is a 3 credit course open to MIT graduate and undergraduate students.

-If you're interested in taking this course, please fill out this <a href="/https://docs.google.com/forms/d/e/1FAIpQLSdeBnNllv0MZlbGOdv-Pnv_TL7e8PjvJKz8Q6aMbWt-Hqyjpg/viewform?usp=sf_link">form.</a>
+If you're interested in taking this course, please fill out this <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdeBnNllv0MZlbGOdv-Pnv_TL7e8PjvJKz8Q6aMbWt-Hqyjpg/viewform?embedded=true" width="640" height="1364" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>form.</a>

 # Course Description
 Is oat milk more environmentally friendly than almond milk?
 How many times do I need to reuse a grocery bag to offset its production energy?
 How long does a solar panel have to last to justify its production?
 These questions don’t have simple answers, and the background and skill set of those investigating them can lead to very different conclusions.
 However, through their rigorous analysis, these questions can lead us to new insights into the nature of the climate crisis and how we might mitigate its impact.